Ahmaud Arbery’s killers deny racist motives in appeals

 On the question of whether the streets were public, prosecutors showed 101 service tickets for work the county performed in the neighborhood, mostly dealing with ditches and drainage.
 Copeland argued nothing showed the county paving or maintaining the streets except in relation to drainage repairs.

 The U.S. Justice Department, which prosecuted the hate crimes case, has 30 days to file legal briefs in response to the hate crime appeals.
-A spokesman for U.S. Attorney Jill Steinberg, the federal prosecutor for Georgia’s Southern District, declined to comment Friday.
-The Justice Department in Washington did not respond to an emailed request for comment.
+Spokespersons for U.S. Attorney Jill Steinberg, the federal prosecutor for Georgia’s Southern District, and for the Justice Department in Washington declined comment Friday.

 The 11th Circuit has not set a date to hear oral arguments in the hate crime appeals.
 Both McMichaels received life prison sentences in the federal case, while Bryan was sentenced to 35 years in prison.
 Also pending are appeals by all three men of their murder convictions in Glynn County Superior Court.